presiyan21/Python-Fundamentals-/README.md

 ### 📌 Exercise 3: Conditions

-- Determining if a number is either positive negative or zero.
+- Figuring out if the value is zero, positive, or negative.
-- Check if the string starts with vowel or consonant.
+- Find out when the string starts off with a vowel or else a consonant.
-- Checking two numbers are equal.
+- Testing for the match of two numbers.

 ### 📌  Exercise 4: Loops

-- Printing the Numbers Using Loops, Even Numbers, and Fibonacci Number.
+- Applying loops, even numbers, and the Fibonacci number

 ### 📌 Exercise 5: Functions

-- Writing functions : Add, Find largest number, Vowels in string.
+- Writing functions consists of adding, identifying the largest possible number, and the text's vowels.

 ### 📌 Exercise 6: Password Strength Checker

-- Validating Password having length, uppercase, lowercase and special characters.
+- The verification of a password comprised of capital and lowercase letters, special characters, and length characters.

 ### 📌 Exercise 7: Caesar Cipher

-- Implementing encryption and decryption using the Caesar Cipher technique.
+- Integrating the Caesar Cypher technique to support encryption and decryption.

 ### 📌 Exercise 8: Hangman Game

-- A basic implementation of a word-guessing game with limited guesses.
+- A relatively straightforward example of a traditional word-guessing game with just a few possible answers.

 ## 🚀 Installation and Usage